The Shocking Truth About Antibiotic Resistance

 What Are Antibiotic Resistant Bacteria?

-Antibiotic resistant bacteria cannot be fully inhibited or killed by an antibiotic.
-The drug may have been able to cure an infection before the resistance occurred, but now is not fully effective.
+Antibiotic resistant bacteria are exactly what they sound like -- the bacteria cannot be fully inhibited or killed by an antibiotic.
+The drug may have been able to cure an infection in the past before the resistance occurred, but now it is not effective.

-As reported in 2016, new tests are being developed that can more quickly identify resistant bacteria in the lab.
-Most recently, a new test was FDA-approved to look for genetic markers associated with drug-resistant bacteria, specifically for the drug class known as carbapenems, such as Doribax (doripenem), Primaxin (cilastatin/imipenem) or Invanz (ertapenem), powerful antibiotics used for severe infections.
+New tests are being developed that can more quickly identify resistant bacteria in the lab.
+In fact, a new test was FDA-approved to look for genetic markers associated with drug-resistant bacteria, specifically for the drug class known as carbapenems, which are powerful antibiotics used for severe infections, like:

 Why Can't Viral Infections Be Treated With Antibiotics?

-Most viral illnesses do not need special medication and are “self-limiting”, meaning the patient’s own immune system can fight off the virus.
+Most viral respiratory illnesses do not need special medication and are “self-limiting”, meaning the patient’s own immune system can fight off the virus over time.

-A patient with a viral illness should rest, drink plenty of fluids and treat symptoms with over-the-counter (OTC) medications as needed.
+Symptoms can be treated to help you feel better, however.
+A patient with a viral illness should rest, drink plenty of fluids and treat symptoms with over-the-counter (OTC) medications as directed by their doctor.